 For those traveling to Beaumont and unfamiliar with the Neches River, its bayous and lakes, a safer option is to contact Big Thicket Outfitters, who will provide a guide and even rent canoes or kayaks.

-According to my guide, Gerald, “This is a family friendly river adventure.
-We’ve had an 84-year-old grandmom paddling around the Madonna Tree in March, and a 3-year-old with a lifejacket and noddles on each side experiencing the river with his strong swimming parents.”
+According to my guide, Gerald, “This is a family-friendly river adventure.
+We’ve had an 84-year-old grandmom paddling around the Madonna Tree in March, and a 3-year-old with a lifejacket and noodles on each side experiencing the river with his strong swimming parents.”

 Official Texas Paddling Trail: Cooks Lake to Scatterman Paddling Trail

 Last year, the Neches River was officially approved by the State of Texas as a new paddling trail.
 The trail head for his new 4.8-mile paddling route starts at the LNVA’s saltwater barrier boat ramp (where I boarded for my Neches River adventure) and extends up the Neches River.

 After a left fork to Pine Island Bayou, the trail enters Cook’s Lake before looping through the Big Thicket National Preserve to Scatterman Lake and back to the Neches River, now a Texas Parks & Wildlife Department official Paddling Trail.
 This looped style trail eliminates shuttling issues since there is only one access point.